Mechanisms over marketing • Built for real rounds

 Testing Standards + Amazon Disclosure

-We publish standards so gear comparisons don’t collapse into personal preference.
-When we reference products or link to Amazon, we do it transparently and we anchor claims to mechanisms and test logic.
+We publish standards so gear evaluation doesn’t collapse into preference.
+When we link to Amazon, we do it transparently and we anchor claims to mechanisms and test logic.

 Testing standards (the “how”)